matt-gretton-dann/gd-posix-apps/docs/utilities/bc.md

  * `halt` statement.
 This does a `quit` when executed.
 Unlike `quit` which quits the code when parsed (which is virtually never what you want).

+ * Numbers which are written over two-or more lines may have white-space at the start of the continuation lines.

+ * If POSIX extensions are enabled numbers with a magnitude of less than 1 will not have a 0 printed before the radix pointed.
+When disabled a character will always be printed before the radix point.

 ## Lexing & Parsing

 There is not much to say about the lexer and parser as they are fairly standard.